 Crazy, we thought, there's a first time for everything.

 We soon went ashore for a guided tour of the island.
-Pakatoa is a private island, and bird sanctuary, you can go ashore, provided you have the permission of the caretaker Nigel.
+Pakatoa is a private island, a bird sanctuary, you can go ashore, provided you have the permission of the caretaker Nigel.
 We got to go, because our friend knew him.
-The place was full of abandoned bungalows, and free-roaming wekas - a flightess bird, endemic to New Zealand.
+The place was full of abandoned bungalows and free-roaming wekas — a flightess bird, endemic to New Zealand.